-allocation problem in an energy-constrained sensor network for a given network lifetime requirement.
+The fairness issue associated with the network capacity maximization objective calls for a careful consideration in rate allocation among the nodes.
+In this paper, we investigate the rate allocation problem in an energy-constrained sensor network for a given network lifetime requirement.
 Our objective is to achieve a certain measure of optimality in the rate allocation that takes into account both fairness and bit rate maximization.
-We advocate to use of the so-called Lexicographic Max-Min (LMM) criterion [14], which maximizes the bit rates for all the nodes until one or more nodes reach their energy limit for the given network lifetime requirement.
+We advocate to use the so-called Lexicographic Max-Min (LMM) criterion [14], which maximizes the bit rates for all the nodes for the given energy constraint and network lifetime requirement.
 At first level, the smallest rate among all the nodes is maximized.
-We continue to maximize the second level of smallest rate and so forth.
+Then, we continue to maximize the second level of smallest rate and so forth.
 The LMM rate allocation criterion is appealing since it addresses both fairness and efficiency (i.e., bit rate maximization) in an energy-constrained network.